asyncapi/website/pages/blog/react-as-generator-engine.md

 {{ list(["one", "two", "three"]) }}
 ```

-Using React you can write below:
+Using React you can write the code below:

 ```js
 function List({ list = [], type = "-" }) {